 - ENGL 2430 Survey of Literature of the Western World

-and similar courses from other institutions, all transfer to MTSU as English 2020, “Themes in Literature and Culture,” which satisfies the general education literature requirement.
-If you have more than one of these courses in your transcript, they will count as elective hours.
+These and similar (2000-level) courses from other institutions all transfer to MTSU as English 2020, “Themes in Literature and Culture,” which satisfies a General Education requirement.
+If you have more than one of these courses in your transcript, they will count as LD (lower division) elective hours.

-However, because these lower-division courses cover specific material which may partly overlap material that we offer in more advanced, upper-division courses, we will generally allow substitution of a second upper-division course for one of our core courses if a student is transferring a corresponding survey course with a grade of B or better.
+However, because these courses cover material which may partly overlap material with what we offer in more advanced, upper-division courses, we will generally allow substitution for one of our core courses if a student is transferring a corresponding survey course with a grade of B or better.

 Transferring to a new school can be a wonderful experience, but it can also be stressful.
 Our academic advisors are here to help students with the transition.
 (If you do not know the name of our assigned advisor, call the upper-division office –615-898-2576.)
 In addition, students enrolled in an upper-division English class at MTSU for the first time may want to talk to their instructors about expectations and/or go to the University Writing Center for help with the first paper.